DuckyTeam/handbook/Draft_en.md

 # Manual for workers at Ducky
-## Revision: Februar 2016
+## Revision: February 2016

 > «A guide telling you what to do when no one tells you.»

 #### Preface:
 In order to create solutions that impact the world in a positive way, we believe we must first create a workplace that fosters goodness.
 Ducky shall be a workplace where you can contribute with all that you are while having fun along the way.
 Ducky's goals are important, men what is more important are the ideas, the creativity and the engagement of each individual working together to achieve these goals.
-Ducky's employee philosophy is based on the fundemental principles that people will help if given the oppurtunity and that we all have equal worth.
-At Ducky, the most important is not to strengthen one's ego and power, but rather to contribute as well as possible to make our collegaues the best they can possibly be and through this strengthen the organization as a whole and it's cohesion within.
+Ducky's employee philosophy is based on the fundamental principles that people will help if given the opportunity and that we all have equal worth.
+At Ducky, the most important is not to strengthen one's ego and power, but rather to contribute as well as possible to make our colleagues the best they can possibly be and through this strengthen the organization as a whole and it's cohesion within.
 Ducky function as an ecosystem where the individual is open to new impulses and ideas.
-Through this we secure dynamic growth based on choises that feel right.
+Through this we secure dynamic growth based on choices that feel right.
 In an ecosystem, some direction will fail and some will succeed.
 At Ducky we see these leaps of faith as a positive thing, even if the attempt may fail.

 #### 1	Regarding Ducky